 Tram and Metro travel €9.00 (approximate day pass)

-I highly recommend Wereldmuseum.
+I highly recommend Wereldmuseum and the Upside Down Museum in Amsterdam.
 Often some of the lesser known places are fantastic.
 The ARTIS Royal Zoo is the only place on this list I did not visit, as I believe the enclosures are too small and they should move the zoo to a much bigger facility with larger enclosures.

 Whilst you’re there pop in to Brouwerij’t IJ, a fantastic bar and brewery set next to the picturesque windmill!